-Less Than Significant Impact with Mitigation Incorporated.
+Less Than Significant Impact With Mitigation Incorporated.
 Implementation of the proposed project would require ground disturbing activities such as ground clearing, excavation, grading, and other construction activities.
-Although the project site is already developed and is not within an archaeological sensitive area, as indicated in the Environmental Resources Background Report for the City of Sacramento 2035 General Plan, potential buried resources could be unearthed during ground disturbing activities (Sacramento 2015a).
+As shown in Figure 12 of the Sacramento County General Plan Conservation Element Background Report, the project site is not located within an area of moderate or high sensitivity for prehistoric cultural resources (Sacramento County 1993a).
+Although the project site is already developed, potential buried resources could be unearthed during ground disturbing activities.
 Mitigation Measure CUL-1 requires that if any evidence of cultural resources is discovered, all work within the vicinity of the find will stop until a qualified archaeological consultant can assess the find and make recommendations.
 Therefore, impacts to archaeological resources would be reduced to a less than significant impact with mitigation.